cloudnative-pg/cloudnative-pg/docs/src/architecture.md

     * PostgreSQL instances can reside in different availability zones in the same region
     * All nodes of a PostgreSQL cluster should reside in the same region

+!!!
+Seealso "Replication"
+    Please refer to the ["Replication" section](replication.md) for more information about how Cloud Native PostgreSQL relies on PostgreSQL replication.

 ## Read-write workloads

 Applications can decide to connect to the PostgreSQL instance elected as *current primary*